ArulPrakassam/React-Task-Management-Dashboard/README.md

 ### DeletePopup.jsx

-Delete pop up will give a confirmation pop up and after selecting confirm we will delete the task from the list.
+Delete pop up will give a confirmation pop up.
+After selecting confirm button we will delete the task from the list.

 ```js
 <section className="modal-content">